 Another source for domain specific corpora is the automatic synthesis of aligned translations generated with the GF grammars in this domain.
 Grammar induction is based partly on traditional phrase alignment techniques, partly on the GF Resource Grammar Library (RGL).
 In grammar-based MOLTO translation, RGL is specialized to domain-specific tasks to maximize efficiency, reduce ambiguity, minimize the need of transfer, and guarantee idiomatic translation.
 However, such domain-specific grammars tend to have restricted coverage, which leads to reasonable input being out-of-grammar.
 To fill the gaps, statistically based smoothing can be used.
 The method is inspired by the technique used in the TALK project to improve the robustness of spoken language models via a synthetic corpus (Jonson 2006).
-Its usage for translations, which are always guaranteed.
+Its usage for translation is even more promising than for dialogue systems, because we do not need to return semantic values but just translations, which are always guaranteed.

 Combination of grammar-based and statistical paradigms is a novel and active research line in MT.
 In MOLTO, we depart from three key assumptions when facing the combination of paradigms: 1) the quality of a completely translated sentence by a GF-based system will be always better than the translation obtained with SMT; 2) When the GF-based systems fails at producing a complete translation it can probably produce a set of partial translations (phrases) with confidence scores or probabilities; 3) The SMT system is always capable of generating an output translation (although the quality can be very low at certain extreme cases.
 Assumption number one implies that our combination setting will be set as a fallback strategy, i.e., SMT will be seen as a back-off for GF-based MT.
 Assumption number two makes it possible to combine partial outputs from GF with the SMT system in a real hybrid approach.
-Assumption number three guarantees that a translation will be always output by the combined system.
+By Assumption 3 above, the combined system will always output a translation.
 We plan explore several instantiations of the fallback approach.
 From simple to complex:

 - Independent combination: in this case, the combination is set as a cascade of independent processors.
 When Grammar-based MT does not produce a complete translation, the SMT system is used to translate the input sentence.
 This external combination will be set as the baseline for the rest of combination schemes. - Construction of a hybrid system based on both paradigms.
 In this case, a more ambitious approach will be followed, which consists of constructing a truly hybrid system which incorporates an inference procedure able to deal with multiple proposed fragment translations, coming from grammar-based and SMT systems.
 Again we envision several variants: - Fix translation phrases produced by the partial GF analyses in the SMT search.
 In this variant we assume that the partial translations given by GF are correct so we can fix them and let SMT to fill the remaining gaps and do the appropriate reordering.
-This hard combination is easy to apply but not very flexible. - Use translation phrase pairs produced by the partial GF analyses, together with their probabilities, to form an extra feature model for the Moses decoder (probability of the target sentence given the source). - Use tree fragment pairs produced by the partial GF analyses, together with their probabilities, to feed a syntax based SMT model, such as the one by Carreras and Collins (2009).
+This hard combination is easy to apply but not very flexible.

+- Use translation phrase pairs produced by the partial GF analyses, together with their probabilities, to form an extra feature model for the Moses decoder (probability of the target sentence given the source). - Use tree fragment pairs produced by the partial GF analyses, together with their probabilities, to feed a syntax based SMT model, such as the one by Carreras and Collins (2009).
 In this case the search process to produce the most probable translation is a probabilistic parsing scheme.